wp-plugins/url-shortener/readme.txt

 Tested up to: 3.1.3
 Stable tag: trunk

-This plugin allows you to generate shortlinks for post/pages using URL Shorteners (e.g. Bit.ly, Su.pr, ping.fm, Digg and many others).
+This plugin allows you to generate shortlinks for post/pages using URL Shorteners (e.g. Bit.ly, Su.pr, YOURLS, Goo.gl and many others).

 == Description ==